 - Spades: Telepathy, detrimental.
-You might be overwhelmed by psychic noise (Stun/Confusion), suffer memory loss (Mind Wipe) or even be possessed or have a dissocative episode (Puppet).
+You might be overwhelmed by psychic noise (Stun/Confusion), suffer memory loss (Mind Wipe) or even be possessed or have a dissociative episode (Puppet).

 - Clubs: Telekinesis, detrimental.
 You activate a telekinetic power in a way that causes complications.
 Maybe friends and foes alike are flung away by Havoc, or a protective Barrier puts your allies in danger while protecting you.

 - Hearts: Telepathy, beneficial.
-You glean information from the minds of others (Mind Reading), your surroundings (Object Reading) or maybe even from the future or the “other side”.
+You glean information from the minds of others (Mind Reading), your surroundings (Object Reading) or maybe even from the future or the “other side” (Divination).

 - Diamonds: Telekinesis, beneficial.
 You activate a telekinetic power such as Barrier, Telekinesis, Havoc or Fly.
 It harms your enemies, protects your friends or removes you from danger.

 - Joker: Draw again, and treat the result as a face card cast with a raise.

 You can also spend a Benny to intentionally trigger this ability.
 In this case, treat every card as a face card.

 The GM decides exactly what effects are triggered by a psionic episode, but powers are always treated as though cast successfully.
 Even effects that normally require an opposed roll, like Telekinesis, automatically succeed.
 However, these effects are under the control of the GM, not the psionic.